Book Publishing Services for Authors Who Keep 100% of Their Rights

 Non-Fiction Publishing

 Business, self-help, memoir, biography, history, and how-to.
-Authority-positioning matters more than fiction conventions.
-Subtitle architecture, back-cover copy, and Amazon A+ Content built to convert browsers into buyers.
-Print-on-demand and audiobook setup standard.
+Positioning the author as an authority matters more here than genre convention does.
+Subtitle architecture, back-cover copy, and Amazon A+ Content built to hold a reader past the first scroll.
+Print-on-demand setup standard.

 Picture books, chapter books, middle grade, and young adult.
 Fixed-layout formatting for illustrated books.
 Age-band metadata.
 Reading-level placement.
 Print specs that survive a four-year-old.
 Children’s book publishing is its own category, and it is priced as one.